Terrence Paul

-Terrence Michael "Terry" Paul (born September 14, 1964, in Oakville, Ontario) is a retired rowing coxswain from Canada.
+Terrence Michael "Terry" Paul (born September 14, 1964) is a retired rowing coxswain from Canada.
 He competed in two consecutive Summer Olympics for his native country, starting in 1988.
 At his second appearance he was the Coxswain of the team that won the gold medal in the Men's Eights.

 Paul has gone on to an extensive coach career in the US College system at Cornell, and then internationally with Canada, Switzerland, and then Canada again.
-More recently, he was the coach of the Canadian Men's Pair of Dave Calder and Scott Frandsen at the 2008 Beijing Summer Olympics.
+More recently, he was the coach of the Canadian Men's Pair of Dave Calder and Scott Frandsen at the 2008 Summer Olympics.
 Paul coached the crew to an Olympic Silver Medal.

+Trivia

+Paul accompanied the filming of the Netflix series Crew Girl and helped the cast with their rowing practice.